Role of Steering Inequality In Quantum Key Distribution Protocol: Characterizing arbitrary two qubit states based on

 \subsection{Characterization of Two Qubit State Space}

-As already discussed before, here we intend to characterize an arbitrary two qubit state $\rho$ in ambit of analyzing its utility in the QKD scenario discussed in subsec.\ref{qkd}.
-As is evident from our discussion so far in sec.\ref{res}, analyzing the eigen space of correlation tensor $T$ of $\rho$(Eq.(\ref{st41})) suffices for our purpose. \\ $\rho$ being a quantum state, in general, each of $t_{11},t_{22},t_{33} [-1,1].$ Let $C$ denote a cuboid given by:
+As already discussed before, here we intend to characterize an arbitrary two qubit state $\rho$ pertaining to its utility in the QKD scenario discussed in subsec.\ref{qkd}.
+As is evident from our discussion so far in sec.\ref{res}, analyzing the singular value space of correlation tensor $\mathcal{W}$(Eq.(\ref{st4})) suffices for our purpose. \\ $\rho$ being a quantum state, in general, each of $t_{11},t_{22},t_{33} [0,1].$ Let $C$ denote a unit cuboid:

-So density matrix corresponding to any point lying outside the cuboid C(Eq.(\ref{basis8})) does not represent any valid quantum state(see Fig.\ref{fig}).
-For rest of our analysis, we denote quantum state corresponding to any point $R$ inside $C$ as $\rho_{R}.$ Now, inside $C,$ $F_3$ unsteerable states reside on and inside the unit sphere($S$,say) with center at the origin given by Eq.(\ref{basis7i}).
-So any point lying inside $C$ but outside $S$ corresponds to an $F_3$ steerable quantum state(see Fig.\ref{fig}).
-Now as discussed in subsec.\ref{opt},when an $F_3$ unsteerable state $\rho$ is used then $Q \mathcal{Q}_0.$ This in turn restricts the eigen values of $T$(corresponding to $\rho$):
+So density matrix corresponding to any point lying outside the cuboid $ C $(Eq.(\ref{basis8i})) does not represent any valid quantum state(see Fig.\ref{fig}).
+For rest of our analysis, we denote quantum state corresponding to any point $R$ inside $C$ as $\rho_{R}.$ Now, consider the unit sphere($S$,say) with center at the origin given by Eq.(\ref{basis7i}).
+Only first octant($S_{+}$,say) of $S$ lies inside $C.$ $F_3$ unsteerable states reside on and inside $S_{+}.$ So any point lying inside $C$ but outside $S_{+}$ corresponds to an $F_3$ steerable quantum state(see Fig.\ref{fig}).
+Now, as discussed in subsec.\ref{opt},when an $F_3$ unsteerable state $\rho$ is used then $Q \mathcal{Q}_0.$ This in turn restricts the singular values of $\mathcal{W}$(corresponding to $\rho$):

-For sake of simplicity, in remaining part of our analysis, we are considering positive octant only(see Fig.\ref{fig}).
-Analysis made here can however be extended trivially to the remaining octants.
-Present analysis then encompasses quantum states residing inside and on the unit cuboid $C_{+}$(say):

-Correspondingly, the positive octant($S_{+}$,say) of the unit sphere(Eq.(\ref{basis7i})) is considered as the collection of $F_3$ unsteerable states: